Throwback Magic - Magic: The Gathering's World Champions

 Daniel Zinkwas victorious and took $35,000 of the more than $200,000 given out to the Top 64 players.

 Wake, which sought to control the game until it had enough resources to cast Mirari's Wake, which would double the mana available to its controller which would then be used to cast a huge Decree of Justice, creating more tokens than the opponent could handle.
+The deck also bet on using the Mirari with the extra mana available to copy all spells cast, essentially doubling its resources over the course of the game.

 September 1-5in San Francisco, California.
 In all, 304 players from 51 countries participated in the event, which included